Welcome to the Walgreens International Pharmacist Resource Center.

 How does one apply for a Social Security Number?

 An individual can apply for a Social Security Number at the U.S. Social Security Administration (SSA) office (see your local phone book for the address of the SSA closest to your home).
-If the individual holds nonimmigrant visa status which allows him/her to work in the U.S., the SSA will typically issue you a social security card which indicates that the individual is authorized to work with INS authorization only.
+If the individual holds nonimmigrant visa status which allows him/her to work in the U.S., the SSA will typically issue you a social security card which indicates that the individual is authorized to work with USCIS authorization only.
 A Social Security Number application may be downloaded from www.ssa.gov or requested by calling 1-800-772-1213.

 Can dependents receive Social Security Numbers?